douglas86/hangman/README.md

 - What is it doing?

-As the correct key is pressed instead of it displaying the new created array, it is appending to the previous  array, which then creates a longer array with to many spaces or letters.
+As the correct key is pressed instead of displaying the new created array, it is appended to the previous array, which then creates a longer array with to many spaces or letters.

 - How did I get it to work?